Kaarle Krohn: Career

 In 1888, he was named docent of Finnish and comparative literature at University of Helsinki.
 In 1889, he was named acting professor of Finnish and Finnish literature and in 1898, extraordinary personal professor of Finnish and comparative folklore.
 In 1898, Krohn became a full professor at the University of Helsinki for Finnish and comparative folklore.
-Later, in 1908, when a permanent chair in Finnish and comparative folklore was established, he became its first occupant.
+In 1908, when a permanent chair in Finnish and comparative folklore was established, he became its first occupant.
 In 1907, he created the Federation of Folklore Fellows' Communications with his friends Johannes Bolte and Axel Olrik.
-In 1917, he became a chairman of the Finnish Literature Society (Suomalaisen Kirjallisuuden Seura).
-Krohn was a co-founder of the magazines Virittäjä (1896) and Finno-ugrische Forschungen (Finno-Ugric research) together with Emil Nestor Setälä (1901).
+In 1917, he became chairman of the Finnish Literature Society (Suomalaisen Kirjallisuuden Seura).
+Krohn was a co-founder of the magazines Virittäjä (1896) and Finnisch-ugrische Forschungen together with Emil Nestor Setälä (1901).
 He was also famous for his 'historical-geographical' approach to comparing folklore texts.

-In 1918, Krohn published Kalevalankysymyksia (Kalevala Questions), a two-volume handbook designed for students of Finnish Folk poetry.
+In 1918, Krohn published Kalevalankysymyksiä ('Kalevala Questions'), a two-volume handbook designed for students of Finnish folk poetry.
 In Kalevala Questions Krohn completely reworked his position on the historicity of the Kalevala.
 Krohn had previously argued that the Kalevala evolved from small "poetic germ cells" that merged to form a heroic epic.
 In Kalevala Questions he instead took the position that the poems were born as complete works, and had fragmented over time.
 Krohn argued that the poems were composed at the same time as the Scandinavian Viking Age, and were accounts of real historical events.
 This was in stark contrast to his previous view of the Kalevala as a work of Medieval origin that borrowed significantly from hagiography.
 While Krohn attributed his change in opinion to his further analysis of "observed facts," he also admitted the influence of the political climate that had emerged following Russification and the Finnish Declaration of Independence.
 Writing for the nationalist paper Uusi Suomi in defense of his new position, Krohn stated that "The formerly peaceful nation of Finland has become militaristic [...]
 Kalevala scholarship has followed the same road."
-Eight years later, he reworked the book for a foreign audience, added folktale examples and published it as Die folkloristiche Arbeitsmethode (Folklore Methodology), which since that time has served as the standard reference work for the Finnish Method.
+Eight years later, he reworked the book for a foreign audience, added folktale examples and published it as Die folkloristische Arbeitsmethode ('Folklore Methodology'), which since that time has served as the standard reference work for the Finnish Method.

 In 1932, a year before he died, Krohn returned once more to folklore research.
-He published a review of international folktale scholarship that was based largely on the methodological approach he had developed, called Übersicht über einige Resultate der Märchenforschung (A Review of Some Results of Folktale Research).
+He published Übersicht über einige Resultate der Märchenforschung ('A Review of Some Results of Folktale Research'), a review of international folktale scholarship that was based largely on the methodological approach he had developed.